SJTU-ECTL/TFASC/TFASC main program/readme.md

   reads in the input file `./input_dir/user_benchmarks/user_input.txt` and generates the result at `./output_dir/user_results/test1/`.
   - Step 4: check the result at `./output_dir/user_results/<test name>/`.

-# Important Notes
-  - For the executable files ABC and MVSIS, please download the appropriate executable files or compile the source codes in your OS and put these two executable files in `./tool_dir/`.
-For ABC, also put the script `abc.rc` in this directory.